provoostkris/z7_nano/lan/README.md

   - Run the simulate.do file
-Note : The first time the simulation is started, the vivado is required to build the simulation libraries containing the primitives to do this , use gen_sim_libs.tcl in [scripts/vivado](scripts/vivado/) to create the xilinx libraries
+Note : The first time the simulation is started, the vivado is required to build the simulation libraries containing the primitives to do this , use gen_sim_libs.tcl in [scripts/vivado](scripts/vivado/) to create the xilinx libraries The test bench will perform a few tests with either loopback (TX <> RX) or makes use of some reference frames

 ### FPGA release
 The [scripts/vivado](scripts/vivado/) folder contains the required tcl files to be loaded by vivado.